pauldlynch/eqguide/guides/crescent-reach/index.md

 3. I compiled this guide while Crescent Reach was a hot zone, and during a 30% experience bonus, so if you are getting behind at any point, just grind by killing mobs that are between dark blue and yellow, of which there will be plenty.

-The quest rewards are weak compared the Defiant gear, with a few exceptions (the weapon from Vunder the Dark can be very useful); but completing the quests advances you on the Hero's Journey, and the rewards from completing an achievement are very good.
+The quest rewards are weak compared to the Defiant gear, with a few exceptions (the weapon from Vunder the Dark can be very useful); but completing the quests advances you on the Hero's Journey, and the rewards from completing an achievement are very good.
 The Gloomingdeep rewards are of a similar standard (same level as Defiant).

 Crescent Reach has two banks: one on the ground floor, and a banker on the raised platform upstairs.
 Guildmasters are in the building in the Dragon's Grove, but the merchants here only carry spells up to level ten.
 You will need to buy later spells in Plane of Knowledge.